Create a soft, pastel cottage garden with Australian native plants - Minimalist Gardener

 4. Willowherb (Epilobium billardiereanum)

-Palette contribution: Its pale pink flowers add a light wash of colour that reads as background rather than feature.
+Pale pink flowers add a light wash of colour that reads as background rather than feature.
+Suits cool temperate regions and gardens with reliable rainfall or moisture-retentive soils.
+Not recommended for pots.

 Create a soft, pastel cottage garden with Australian native plants > News and Resources > Minimalist Gardener > Willowherb